dmbarbour/wikilon/docs/CommandLine.md

 Claw uses namespace attributes to guide rendering and expansion.
 Some words cannot be expressed in a given namespace.
 For example, under `#foo:` the word `bar` cannot be expressed because it lacks a `foo:` prefix, and `foo:9` cannot be expressed because `9` doesn't parse as a valid word.
 In these cases, the claw view is forced to use the token expansion, e.g. `\{%bar}` or `\{%foo:9}`.

 A namespace attribute within a block is limited to the remaining scope of that block.
+In case of command sequences, namespaces also impact the commas.
+So developers will need to be aware of this.

 There is a proposal for *Qualified Namespaces* that I'm still contemplating.